Allergy-Proof Your Environment

 - Keep windows closed and use air conditioning if you're allergic to pollen.
 Don't use fans since they can stir up dust.

-- Keep the humidity in your house below 50% to prevent mold growth.
+- Keep the humidity in your house below 50% to help prevent mold growth.

 - If you have pets, consider keeping them outside or perhaps ask someone else to take care of them.
 Animal dander and saliva are common allergens for many people.
 If you must keep your pets indoors, do not allow them in the bedroom and be sure to bathe them often.